8 Signs of Fertility to Look for Each Month

 Does spotting mid-cycle have you concerned?
 This could actually be a sign of recent ovulation.
 After the egg is released, your estrogen levels drop significantly before rising again in the luteal phase (the second half of your menstrual cycle after ovulation).
 The short-lived drop in estrogen may actually trigger some mid-cycle spotting that usually resolves in a day or two.
 However, all women’s bodies are different and many women may never notice mid-cycle spotting and still have regular ovulation.

-Temeka Zore, MD, is a reproductive endocrinologist and infertility specialist as well as a board-certified ob-gynt currently practicing in Los Angeles at Reproductive Medicine Associates of Southern California.
+Temeka Zore, MD, is a reproductive endocrinologist and infertility specialist as well as a board-certified ob-gynt currently practicing at Spring Fertility in San Francisco.
 She enjoys taking care of a wide range of reproductive and fertility issues but has a special passion for fertility preservation and educating and empowering women regarding their reproductive health.
 Follow Zore on Instagram @temekazoremd.